dipsuw/Polished_Code_Release/README.md

 [logo]: https://github.com/dipsuw/Polished_Code_Release/blob/master/elasticnet_eq.PNG

-In this repo, I have added following in 'src' directory:
+## In this repo, I have added following files in 'src' directory:
 ### Elastic_Net.py:
 This is the source code file where I have implemented my own coordinate descent algorithm to solve least-squares regression with elastic net regularization.
 ### demo_on_real_dataset.py: